 The maximum Packet length allowed by a particular spacecraft or ground implementation may be less than the maximum specified here.

-A Space Packet that contains Idle Data (a fixed-length project-specified ‘idle’ pattern) in its Packet Data Field is called an Idle Packet (see 1.6.1.3).
+A Space Packet identified by a reserved APID value (see 4.1.2.3.4.4) that contains Idle Data (a fixed-length project-specified ‘idle’ pattern) in its Packet Data Field is called an Idle Packet (see 1.6.1.3).

 Idle Packets are generated when needed, by the Telemetry (TM), Advanced Orbiting Systems (AOS), and USLP Space Data Link Protocols (references [C3], [C5], and [C7] respectively), to maintain synchronization of the data transport processes.